pachterlab/seqspec/docs/SEQ_PRIMER.md

 ### Strandedness

 Unlike Illumina, nanopore sequencing produces the direct nucleotide sequence in linear order starting at the beginning of the molecule.
+[But the read generated from a molecule can start from either end and either strand](https://nanoporetech.com/document/genomic-dna-by-ligation-sqk-lsk114).
+And the strand can be either the top or bottom strand.
+So a read is produced in one of four "orientations"

+1. forward, top strand
+2. forward, reverse strand
+3. backward, top strand
+4. backward, reverse strand